 IAML’s faculty is a veritable “who’s who” of leading attorneys and consultants with excellent academic credentials and extensive real world experience.
 Each member has enjoyed high ratings for their presentation skills and is an industry thought leader who inspires and shares our focus of ensuring the highest quality training programs available.

 “Absolutely the best training I have ever attended.
 Ray Deeny is a fabulous instructor.
-His cutting edge knowledge and command of the information made learning fun.
-Time flew by, leaving me wanting more.”
+His cutting edge knowledge and information made learning fun.
+Time flew by, left me wanting more.”

 “I get more from these 2 days of interaction than in any other seminar.
 Will be sending many in my group to IAML offerings this year.
 Ray has amazing knowledge and his style allows for great interactive discussions and debates.”

 “This conference was simply outstanding!
 This well-balanced program of case review and discussion adds so much value to any business.
 I strongly recommend this program to any business wishing to mitigate potential risk.
 Instructor was awesome!”

 “The Advanced Employment Law Conference is the one conference I go to every year.
 I have always walked away with information I could apply immediately.
 There is no other seminar that is as timely and thorough as this one!”

 SHRM has pre-approved this seminar for Professional Development Credits (PDCs) toward SHRM-CP℠ or SHRM-SCP℠ Certifications.

 IAML is a recognized provider of recertification credits.
 HR Certification Institute® has pre-approved these programs towards aPHR™, aPHRi™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™ and SPHRi™ recertification.

 IAML certifies that this activity conforms to the standards for approved education activities prescribed by the minimum continuing legal education rules and regulations of the states listed below.